As a fertility and IVF specialist, I can provide the treatment and support you need to have a baby.

 Further consultations will be scheduled according to your individual needs so that I can manage your treatment and support you as you try for a pregnancy.

 Some treatments involve medications that are taken at home while other treatments are procedures performed at a hospital.
-All fertility procedures take place at Monash IVF where I am an accredited fertility specialist.
+All fertility procedures take place at Newlife IVF where I am an accredited fertility specialist.
 Depending on your situation, you may have IVF, non-IVF treatments and/or fertility optimisation surgery.
 Ovulation induction with tablets or injections and fertility ultrasounds are done at my rooms.

 PCOS is a common condition that may make it harder to become pregnant.